 Outreach and Education

-An important focus of the Barbara and Maurice Deane Prostate Health and Research Center is the extension of our expertise and services into the community surrounding The Mount Sinai Medical Center in upper Manhattan in New York City to enhance the understanding and treatment of prostatic diseases.
+An important focus of the Barbara and Maurice Deane Prostate Health and Research Center is the extension of our expertise and services into the community surrounding The Mount Sinai Health System in upper Manhattan in New York City to enhance the understanding and treatment of prostatic diseases.

 A grassroots effort along these lines is needed for two important reasons.
 First, men in the community adjacent to the Medical Center do not regularly seek health care and particularly neglect men’s health and preventative care issues.
 Second, prostate cancer disproportionately affects African American and Latino men who represent a large component of our community.
 African Americans have the highest incidence of prostate cancer in the world, are twice as likely to present with advanced disease and are more likely to die from it.
 Latinos have a lower incidence of prostate cancer than non-Hispanic whites, according to the American Cancer Society.
 However, they are but are more likely to die from it than non-Hispanic whites.